irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     CALIBRATION_TABLE_INDEX (zVariable).
 CTI2
     Second value in a CDF record of zVariable CALIBRATION_TABLE_INDEX.
+CWF
+    Continuous WaveForm.
+Data on the form of samples over longer periods of time than a snapshot.
+Cf. SWF.
 Dataset (data set)
     A CDF file on any one of a number standardized formats specified by the various RPW teams.
 All CDF files in the context of BICAS are datasets.